What are you looking for help with?

 Really?
 Is it that scary?

-The truth is: More people fear public speaking – by a pretty sizeable number.
+Yes, research over the years has found that more people fear public speaking – by a pretty sizeable number.

 We talk to people every day.
 Our friends, family members and co-workers.
 Most wouldn’t even think twice about striking up a conversation with a stranger in the checkout line.